MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/log-monitor-azure-openai-content.md

 ### Workflow

 1. Client applications access Azure OpenAI endpoints to perform text generation (completions) and model training (fine-tuning).
-2. Azure Application Gateway provides a single point of entry to Azure OpenAI models and provides access to APIs, for internal applications the gateway also enables hybrid access from external cloud sources.
+2. Azure Application Gateway provides a single point of entry for clients to the private network that contains the Azure OpenAI models and APIs.
+For internal applications the gateway also enables hybrid access from cross-premises clients.
-   1. Application Gateway Web Application Firewall (WAF) provides protection against common web vulnerabilities and exploits.
+   - Application Gateway Web Application Firewall (WAF) provides protection against common web vulnerabilities and exploits.
-   2. Application Gateway health probes can be used to monitor health of backend services.
+   - Application Gateway health probes are used to monitor health of the APIs.

     > [!NOTE]
     > Load balancing of stateful operations like model fine-tuning, deployments, and inference of fine-tuned models isn't supported.

-3. GenAI Gateway (Azure API Management) enables security controls, auditing, and monitoring of the Azure OpenAI models.
+3. Azure API Management enables security controls, auditing, and monitoring of the Azure OpenAI models.
-   1. In API Management, enhanced-security access is granted via Microsoft Entra groups with subscription-based access permissions.
+   - In API Management, enhanced-security access is granted via Microsoft Entra groups with subscription-based access permissions.
-   2. Auditing is enabled for all interactions with the models via Azure Monitor request logging.
+   - Auditing is enabled for all interactions with the models via Azure Monitor request logging.
-   3. Monitoring provides detailed Azure OpenAI model usage key performance indicators (KPIs) and metrics, including prompt information and token statistics for usage traceability.
+   - Monitoring provides detailed Azure OpenAI model usage, key performance indicators (KPIs), and metrics, including prompt information and token statistics for usage traceability.
-4. API Management connects to all Azure resources via Azure Private Link.
-This configuration provides enhanced security for all traffic via private endpoints and contains traffic in the private network.
+4. API Management connects to all origin resources via Azure Private Link.
+This configuration provides enhanced privacy for all traffic by containing traffic in the private network.
-5. Multiple Azure OpenAI instances enable scale-out of API usage to ensure high availability and disaster recovery for the service.
+5. This topology also supports [multiple Azure OpenAI instances](/azure/architecture/ai-ml/guide/azure-openai-gateway-multi-backend) to enable scale-out of API usage to ensure high availability and disaster recovery for the service.
-6. For capturing Azure OpenAI model inputs and outputs that exceed the default logging capabilities, APIM policies can forward requests to Azure Event Hubs and Azure Stream Analytics to extract payload information and store in Azure Data Storage service such as Azure SQL DB or Azure Data Explorer.
+6. For Azure OpenAI model inputs and outputs that exceed the default logging capabilities, APIM policies forward requests to Azure Event Hubs and Azure Stream Analytics to extract payload information and store in Azure Data Storage service such as Azure SQL DB or Azure Data Explorer.
 This enables capture of specific data for compliance and auditing purposes without any limits on payload sizing and minimal performance impacts.

     > [!NOTE]
     > For streaming responses Azure OpenAI models, additional configuration is required to capture model completions.
 This configuration is not covered in this architecture.
 See reference: [Azure OpenAI Log Proxy Helper](https://github.com/scallighan/openai-log-helper-proxy)